 In order to provide an opportunity for students to become familiar with the typical examination conditions, requirements and expectations of the oral examination, all postgraduate research students should be invited to experience a mock viva approximately two weeks before the student’s scheduled oral examination.
 It is recommended that the principal supervisor meets with the student for approximately one hour to role-play the viva experience, taking on the role of the external examiner, and questioning the student about the thesis and associated research areas, and then providing feedback to the student at the end of the session.
 The Graduate School provides additional information and student resources regarding preparing for the oral examination.

-Guidelines for students on the submission process are provided by Student Services and Systems sends the thesis to the examiners, along with the template examination reports.

-Each examiner is required to complete an Independent Report on the thesis before the oral examination, without consulting the other examiner.
-Each examiner indicates in this preliminary report whether the thesis provisionally satisfies the requirements for the research degree, and makes an appropriate provisional decision subject to the outcome of the oral examination.

-*No. 10:* In order to provide an opportunity for students to become familiar with the typical examination conditions, requirements and expectations of the oral examination, all postgraduate research students should be invited to experience a mock viva approximately two weeks before the student’s scheduled oral examination.
-It is recommended that the principal supervisor meets with the student for approximately one hour to role-play the viva experience, taking on the role of the external examiner, and questioning the student about the thesis and associated research areas, and then providing feedback to the student at the end of the session.
-The Graduate School provides additional information and student resources regarding preparing for the oral examination.

 Guidelines for students on the submission process are provided by Student Services and Systems who is responsible for sending the thesis to the examiners, along with the template examination reports.

 Each examiner is required to complete an Independent Report on the thesis before the oral examination, without consulting the other examiner.
 Each examiner indicates in this preliminary report whether the thesis provisionally satisfies the requirements for the research degree, and makes an appropriate provisional decision subject to the outcome of the oral examination.